Alderley House: Lewis Vulliamy's 19th-century redesign for Robert Blagden Hale

-In 1805, during the period of time when The Upper House was the main Hale family residence, Robert Hale Blagden Hale (1780–1855) inherited the properties in Alderley.
-In the 1830s, his eldest son, Robert Blagden Hale (1807–1883, brother of the Rt.
-Rev. Matthew Blagden Hale) chose The Lower House when he set up his own independent establishment.
+In 1805, when The Upper House was the main Hale family residence, Robert Hale Blagden Hale (1780–1855) inherited the properties in Alderley.
+In the 1830s, his eldest son, Robert Blagden Hale (1807–1883), brother of the Rt.
+Rev. Matthew Blagden Hale, chose The Lower House when he set up his own independent establishment.
 At that time, prevailing Victorian attitudes expanded the number of servants that households were expected to contain, whilst simultaneously endeavouring to ensure that male and female servants were kept separate wherever possible.
 In 1844 he had a new service wing added to the west side of the house: the wing had a distinctive crow-stepped gable to the garden front and is thought to have been designed by Lewis Vulliamy.

-Following the death of his father (who had been managing the family estates) on 20 December 1855, Robert Blagden Hale, the then Tory MP for West Gloucestershire, found himself in possession of various properties including Cottles House - another manor house in West Wiltshire, built in 1775-78 for Robert Hale and inherited by his father in 1814 - as well as the two large houses in Alderley, both of which were unfashionable and dilapidated.
-He progressively withdrew from his official appointments in order to devote himself to "the life of a country gentleman" and in 1857 he stood down as an MP and sold Cottles House.
-Two years later in 1859 he then had both The Upper House and most of The Lower House demolished in order to build a new manor house in a more fashionable style: of The Lower House, the south end of the service wing built in 1844 and the original Jacobean cellars were retained, but the only surviving remnants of The Upper House are a pair of 18th century Gatepiers in the village and a restored Gothick Folly of 1779 on the summit of Winner Hill.
-Alderley House (as the new house was named) was built on the site of The Lower House to the designs of Lewis Vulliamy, utilising the original cellars and incorporating the retained part of the 1844 service wing as the property's west wing.
+In 1855, on the death of his father who had been managing the family estates, Robert Blagden Hale, then Tory MP for West Gloucestershire, found himself in possession of various properties including Cottles House - another manor house in West Wiltshire, built in 1775-78 for Robert Hale and inherited by his father in 1814 - as well as the two large houses in Alderley, both of which were unfashionable and dilapidated.
+He progressively withdrew from his official appointments in order to devote himself to the life of a country gentleman and in 1857 he resigned as an MP and sold Cottles House.
+Two years later in 1859 he had both The Upper House and most of The Lower House demolished in order to build a new manor house in a more fashionable style: of The Lower House, the south end of the service wing built in 1844 and the original Jacobean cellars were retained, but the only surviving remnants of The Upper House are a pair of 18th-century Gatepiers in the village and a restored Gothick Folly of 1779 on the summit of Winner Hill.
+Alderley House, as the new house was named) was built on the site of The Lower House to the designs of Lewis Vulliamy, utilising the original cellars and incorporating the retained part of the 1844 service wing as the property's west wing.
 Materials from the demolition of both The Upper House and The Lower House, including one of the staircases, were used in the construction.